-We have audited the compensation report of LEM HOLDING SA for the year ended 31 March 2019.
-The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in note 1.2 on page 53 and in notes 2.2 to 2.3 on pages 56 to 57 of the compensation report.
+We have audited the compensation report of LEM Holding SA for the year ended 31 March 2020.
+The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the note 1.2 on pages 54 and on notes 2.2 to 2.3 on pages 57 to 58 of the compensation report.